alexamies/chinesenotes.com/README.md

 ## Database
 [Mariadb Documentation](https://mariadb.org/)

-The application uses a Mariadb database.
+The local development environment uses a Mariadb database.

 ### Mariadb Docker Image
 See the documentation at [Mariadb Image